Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Have had a nuclear medicine scan before

-Have had a recent barium study or an x-ray using contrast
+Have had a recent barium study such as a barium enema, esophagram, or upper GI

 Have any fractures or artificial joints

 Your bone scan may take up to a half day.
 Bring something you can do while waiting to have your scan.